ToolForge

 • Hawl (Lunar Year): You must have possessed the wealth above the Nisab for one full Islamic lunar year (approx. 354 days).

 The Nisab is the minimum amount of wealth a Muslim must own before Zakat becomes obligatory.
 It is based on the market price of either Gold or Silver.
-Most scholars in Pakistan recommend using the Silver Nisab as it is more beneficial for the poor, as it lowers the entry threshold for giving charity.
+Most scholars recommend using the Silver Nisab for cash savings as it sets a lower threshold, allowing more people to participate in giving charity.

 Gold Nisab